 Canadian Contest Law

-Operating contests in Canada typically includes the preparation of “short rules” (mandatory upfront statutory disclosure), “long rules” (or “official rules”), winner releases, a skill-testing question and a review of draft creative for advertising law compliance.
+Operating contests in Canada typically includes the preparation of short rules (mandatory upfront statutory disclosure), long rules (full terms and conditions governing the promotion), winner releases, a skill-testing question and a review of draft creative for advertising law compliance before launch.

-Based on increased demand for efficient and affordable Canadian contest law rules, in addition to my contest law services I am now offering Canadian contest forms for the operation of random draw and skill contests in Canada (excluding Quebec).
+In addition to my contest law services I also offer contest forms for the operation of random draw and skill contests in Canada (excluding Quebec).
 See: here.